paulo-fernando-silva/vscOctaveDebugger/readme.md

     "program": "printf('Hello World');"
 * Set breakpoints as needed.
 * Press the DEBUG '▷' button or F5 to start debugging.
+* Open the "DEBUG CONSOLE" to view any output from your program or to interact with it.
+Commands will be sent directly to octave.

 ## Understanding the Debug Session Configuration